Vidiinfinitum/Roblox-Simple-Computer-System/Workspace/Modules/README.md

 ## Modules

 The **Modules** directory contains the core logic of the computer system.
-By adopting a modular architecture, each component is responsible for a single feature, resulting in cleaner, more maintainable, and highly scalable code.

 ### Clock.lua